 Do you want to know which Gedmatch Admixture to use?
 In this post, you will learn how to choose which admixture calculator will work best for your unique ancestry, as well as how to choose the calculator model.

-I highly recommend taking advantage of the Gedmatch Admixture tool.
+I highly recommend taking advantage of the Gedmatch Admixture tool in order to learn how to use Gedmatch for ethnicity.
 It’s a great way to get completely free “second opinions” about your ethnicity or ancestry estimate.

 Plus, it’s just lots of fun!